Joseph Contreras

 Joseph Contreras (c.
 1710 – c.
 1780), was a Spanish violin maker.

 Contreras was born around 1710, in Granada, Spain(hence his commonly used nickname 'el Granadino').
 He probably lived in Italy during his early life, his style being Italian.
 He worked in Madrid from about 1745, as violin maker and repairer to the Spanish Court.
 This brought him into contact with some of the best violins of his day, including examples by Stradivarius and Guarnerius.
 He is famous for the copies of these instruments which he made, using fine materials and exceptional skill.

 Only a few of his instruments have survived today, and are highly prized.
 Famous players of Contreras violins have included Shlomo Mintz, Nigel Kennedy and members of the Endellion Quartet.
-He died in approximately 1780, leaving a son (also called Joseph) to continue the family business.
+He died in approximately 1780, leaving a son (called Joseph-Meliton Contreras qv) to continue the family business.
 His violins contain the label 'Matriti per Granadensem Josephum Contreras, anno ....'

+Joseph-Meliton Contreras (1741-1791) was the son of Joseph Contreras (see above).

+Born in Madrid, on March 10, 1741, died in this same capital on October 15, 1791.
+He had his workshop in El Olmo Street, near that of his father and teacher, and like him, he had the opportunity to be a repairer of the instruments of the musicians of the Royal Capital.
+Very few instruments of his are known.
+They are also copies of Stradivari, according to the canons of the best works of this Cremonese school, with little pronounced vaults, embossed edges and excellent workmanship, especially in the scroll, which is of a beautiful Design and perfectly sculptured.
+The varnish in red on a yellow background matches those of the best Italian masters.
+Their sound is very powerful and velvety, making them real concert instruments.